Anx450z/tdd-assignment/README.md

 ## Approach

-I am going to follow the TDD approach for this kata.
+I am going to follow the TDD approach for this assignment.
 I will write the tests first and then write the code to make the tests pass which is a typical red green cycle.

 - I will use ruby to write the code.
 - Test framework will be rspec.